m-vo/contao-group-widget/README.md

 ### Using the entity storage engine
-You can also set the storage engine to `entity` and reference a group entity class instead of providing a `blob`.
-Your data will then be stored via Doctrine ORM.
+You can also set the storage engine to `entity` and reference a group entity class instead of providing a `blob` field.
+Your data will then be stored in *your* entities via Doctrine ORM.

 ```php
 $GLOBALS['TL_DCA']['tl_my_dca']['fields']['my_group_field'] = [